 }

-disp_example Component
+disp_example.c

 In the implementation of disp_example.c, the .incbin assembly directive is used to embed two RGB565 format images directly into the program, storing them in FLASH to reduce compile time.
 In the code, PATH_IMAGE1_BIN and PATH_IMAGE2_BIN are defined as the file paths for the two image files, stored in the disp.h header file.
 Image files can be imported and downloaded in RGB565 format by using the online tool Image to RGB565 Converter (https://longfangsong.github.io/en/image-to-rgb565/), which supports importing PNG files with full-screen resolution.
 In the disp_example_init function, the callback function for the Blank event (disp_example_blankcb) is first registered.
 Then, the two RGB565 image data files are copied to the image buffer.
 Since the Cortex-M55 supports data cache, after the copy operation, the SCB_CleanDCache_by_Addr function is called to synchronize the image data to SRAM.
 In disp_example_blankcb, the disp_set_vrambufaddr function is used with different VRAM addresses to alternately update the screen, preventing screen tearing.
-However, due to the fast update rate in the example, which leads to ghosting, the screen switching is conditioned to occur only after receiving 16 Blank events.
+However, due to the fast update rate in the example, which leads to ghosting, the screen switching is conditioned to occur only after receiving 16 blank events.

 #define STR2(x) #x